Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Introduction

 Second, I develop a posterior sampling algorithm specifically addressing nonparametric density estimation of the unobserved individual effects.
-For a random effects model, which is a special case where the individual effects are independent of the conditioning variables,\footnote{The conditioning set can include initial values of predetermined covariates and entire sequences of strictly exogenous covariates.} the $f$ part becomes a relatively simple unconditional density estimation problem.
+For a random coefficients model, which is a special case where the individual effects are independent of the conditioning variables, the $f$ part becomes an unconditional density estimation problem.
 I adopt a Dirichlet Process Mixture (DPM) prior for $f$ and construct a posterior sampler building on the blocked Gibbs sampler proposed by \citet{IshwaranJames2001,IshwaranJames2002}.
-For a correlated random effects model, I further adapt the proposed algorithm to the much harder conditional density estimation problem using a probit stick-breaking process prior suggested by \citet{PatiDunsonTokdar2013}.
+For a correlated random coefficients model, I further adapt the proposed algorithm to the much harder conditional density estimation problem using a probit stick-breaking process prior suggested by \citet{PatiDunsonTokdar2013}.

-Third, Monte Carlo simulations demonstrate improvements in density forecasts relative to alternative predictors with various parametric priors on $f$, evaluated by the log predictive score.
+Third, Monte Carlo simulations demonstrate improvement in density forecasts relative to alternative predictors with various parametric priors on $f$, evaluated by the log predictive score.
 An application to young firm dynamics also shows that the proposed predictor provides more accurate density predictions.
 The better forecasting performance is largely due to three key features (in order of importance): the nonparametric Bayesian prior, cross-sectional heteroskedasticity, and correlated random coefficients.
-The estimated model also helps shed light on the latent heterogeneity structure of firm-specific coefficients and cross-sectional heteroskedasticity, as well as whether and how these unobserved heterogeneous features depend on the initial condition of the firms.
+The estimated model also helps shed light on the latent heterogeneity structure of firm-specific coefficients and cross-sectional heteroskedasticity, as well as whether and how the unobserved heterogeneity depends on the initial condition of the firms.

-Moreover, the method proposed in this paper is applicable beyond forecasting.
-Here estimating heterogeneous parameters is important because we want to generate good forecasts, but in other cases, the heterogeneous parameters themselves could be the objects of interest.
+Moreover, the proposed method is applicable beyond forecasting.
+Here estimating heterogeneous parameters is important because we want to generate good individual-specific forecasts, but in other cases, the heterogeneous parameters themselves could be the objects of interest.
 For example, the technique developed here can be adapted to infer individual-specific treatment effects.

 \paragraph{Related Literature }